chrisjimenez/WhackALois/README.md

 brianbertramloishammerdown

 ### Sound
 I got most the sound clips online, but I had to cut out a few of them from longer mp3 files.
-The funniest one is probably the “wheres my money” one, which you cna hear below.
-Here are some of the sounds from the game.

 ### Gameplay
 As mentioned, the game is simply a family guy version of whack-a-mole.
 Your objective is to hit lois as much as you can.
 Every time you do, you get a point.
 You have to do this as much as you can under 30 seconds.

 When Brian pops up, you get 2 points instead of 1, since Stewie probably hates Brian as much as he hates Lois.
 If Bertram, Stewies enemy, pops up and you hit him, you lose a point.
 The original game has sound(pretty hilarious too) but unfortunately that version of the game is unplayable online.
-Here is footage of some gameplay.